pP6 Intro: Finding Strong Promoters in E. coli¶

 The product of the reaction is a circular plasmid with a unique randomized promoter upstream of an amilGFP reporter.

-Duriong transformation, typically only 1 plasmid molecule enters a cell, confirs resistance, and results in a colony on your petri dish.
+During transformation, typically only 1 plasmid molecule enters a cell, confers resistance, and results in a colony on your petri dish.
 Thus, each colony on your transformation plate represents a unique promoter.
 When exposed to blue light, colonies fluoresce with varying intensity depending on promoter strength.

 Figure: A pP6 transformation plate under blue light, showing colonies that express varying levels of GFP due to differences in promoter strength.
 The highlighted region is zoomed in to reveal diverse green intensities among clones, even though all share the core consensus motif.
 This illustrates the wide range of activities produced by flanking sequence variation—J23119 is unusually strong for this pattern.